 Meet The Credit Card Obsessives Who Travel The World On Points

 Stefan Krasowski had a dream: to visit every country on Earth before he turned 40.
-That dream took him around the world, from the crystal blue crater lakes of Djibouti and the ancient Roman ruins of Tunisia to the foothills of the Himalyas in Bhutan.
+That dream took him around the world, from the crystal blue crater lakes of Djibouti and the ancient Roman ruins of Tunisia to the foothills of the Himalayas in Bhutan.

 But as Krasowski's 40th birthday approached, there was just one country that eluded him: Syria.